unicef/rhizome/docs/api.rst

 +++++++++++++++++++

 Return a list of office definitions.
-Offices are administrative concepts that represent different parts of the organization that oversee regions.
+Offices are administrative concepts that represent different parts of the organization that oversee locations.
 For example, there might be an office for Nigeria that represents the Nigerian Country Office.
-The region Nigeria that represents the country, as well as all of its sub-regions, would be associated with the Nigeria office.
+The location Nigeria that represents the country, as well as all of its sub-locations, would be associated with the Nigeria office.

 .. code-block:: json